 - One recipe Easy Pie Dough, one half shaped and chilled in a pie plate, the other rolled out flat and chilled on a floured sheet pan

-Preheat the oven to 425° Fahrenheit.
+Preheat oven to 425°F (220°C).
 In a bowl, mix sour cherries, sugar, and cornstarch.
 Toss together and allow it to sit for 5 minutes.

-Stir the cherry mixture until the cornstarch is completely hydrated and there are no lumps of starch.
-Allow the mixture to sit 5 minutes more.
+Stir cherry mixture until cornstarch is completely hydrated and there are no lumps of starch.
+Allow mixture to sit 5 minutes more.

-Pour the cherry mixture into the shaped, chilled bottom crust.
-Use the rolled-out, chilled dough to design your top crust: (here are a few top-crust ideas.)
-Chill the shaped pie for 20 minutes.
+Pour cherry mixture into shaped, chilled bottom crust.
+Use rolled-out, chilled dough to design your top crust: (here are a few top-crust ideas.)
+Chill shaped pie for 20 minutes.

-Brush the top crust with egg wash and sprinkle with granulated sugar.
-Bake at 425° for 15 minutes, rotating halfway through, then lower the oven temperature to 350° and continue to bake for approximately 30 minutes, rotating again halfway through.
-Bake until the crust is golden brown and filling is bubbling though the entire pie.
+Brush top crust with egg wash and sprinkle with granulated sugar.
+Bake at 425°F (220°C) for 15 minutes, rotating halfway through, then lower oven temperature to 350°F (180°C) and continue to bake for approximately 30 minutes, rotating again halfway through.
+Bake until crust is golden brown and filling is bubbling though entire pie.
 Allow to cool for at least one hour before serving.